maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 ### Geodesics

-Geodesics are locally shortest path between points in the manifold.
+Geodesics are locally shortest paths between points in the manifold.
 The fact that the Riemannian metric is bi-invariant implies that curves of the form: